alibaba/arthas/site/docs/en/doc/batch-support.md

 # Batch Processing

 With the help of Batch Processing, you can run multiple commands in batch and get the final result at the end.
+The process name can be specified using the “–select” parameter.

 ## Usage